aircable/SmartMesh/README.md

 ```

 # Splash Screen and App Icon
 Ionic automatically makes all icon and splash screen files for publication of the native app on iOS.
-Use the icon.psd and splash.psd files and run
+Use the icon.psd and splash.psd files and run:
 ```sh
 ionic resources --icon --splash
 ```

 ## Running on IOS
-We often get into debuggin issues when running the app on the device via Ionic.
-Like that
+We often get into debugging issues when running the app on the device via Ionic.
+Like that:
 ```sh
 ionic run ios -device -debug
 ```